leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 So we started playing with the one-dimensional version more concretely.
 Consider, for a moment, a general field $F$, equipped with a field automorphism $\sigma$.
 We are interested in the following objects: pairs $(V, f)$ of a one-dimensional vector space over $F$ and a $\sigma$-semilinear automorphism of $V$.

 When the scalar field $F$ is $\mathbb{C}$, these objects have a natural geometric interpretation.
 The objects here are one-dimensional vector spaces over $\mathbb{C}$ equipped with a conjugate-linear automorphism, which you might visualize as a plane with a marked point and equipped with an orientation-reversing [similarity transformation](https://en.wikipedia.org/wiki/Similarity_(geometry)#In_Euclidean_space) which fixes that point.
 Why this phrase "marked point"?
-This is effectively the structure you have on a one-dimensional vector space over $\mathbb{C}$: there are no "coordinates" -- for this you need a fixed basis vector -- but there is a well-defined origin point.
+This is effectively the structure you have on a one-dimensional vector space over $\mathbb{C}$.
+There are no "coordinates" -- for this you need a fixed basis vector -- but there is a well-defined origin point.

 There is a natural notion of equivalence on these objects: $(V_1, f_1)$ and $(V_2, f_2)$ are equivalent, if there exists a (linear) isomorphism $g:V_1\to V_2$, which is equivariant in the sense that $g \circ f_1=f_2 \circ g$.
 In the case of one-dimensional objects over $\mathbb{C}$, this agrees well with our geometric intuition for when two orientation-reversing similarities of planes with marked points are "the same".